"

 3. Professor: $3000

-1. At the end of five years subsequent to being granted advancement in rank, the faculty member is formally reviewed by the AR/TC.
-Faculty members who have achieved annual evaluation performance points equal to or above an expected (70%) rating and who have received no annual rating below expected (70%) during the five-year period will automatically be renewed for an additional five years without further review.
-Should the faculty member have annual evaluation(s) that fall below expected (70%), the faculty member being reviewed has the opportunity to provide a written narrative providing justification and documentation for any faculty evaluation that falls below the expected (70%) rating.
+Faculty members who have achieved annual evaluation performance points equal to or above an expected (70%) rating and who have received no annual rating below expected (70%) will automatically be renewed without further review.
+Should the faculty member have annual evaluation(s) that fall below expected (70%), the faculty member has the opportunity to provide a written narrative providing justification and documentation for any faculty evaluation that falls below the expected (70%) rating.

-1. During the division chair’s annual performance review of the faculty member, the division chair determines if he/she supports continuation of advanced rank faculty pay.
-The division chair may send a request to the AR/TC to review the renewal of advanced rank faculty pay for a faculty member, if deemed necessary, before the end of five years at a given rank.
+1. During the annual performance review of the faculty member, the supervisor determines if he/she supports continuation of advanced rank faculty pay.
+The supervisor may send a request to the ARAC to review the renewal of advanced rank faculty pay for a faculty member.

-2. After reviewing the documentation, the AR/TC makes recommendations to the VPAA, who then forwards recommendations, with any comments, to the President.
-The recommendation includes one, or more, of the following:
+3. Following the ARAC review of the circumstances and documentation, recommendations will be made to the VPAA, who then forwards recommendations with any comments, to the President.
+The recommendations may include one or more of the following:

 1. Continued advanced rank pay.